 Template and instruction for the popular science summary.

-All degree projects that are produced at the Biology Education Centre shall have a title page in line with the graphic profile of Uppsala University.
-The title page is created via the form linked below.
-Enter the details of your project and download the pdf.
-You can chose if you want your title page to have an image.
+All degree projects that are produced at the Biology Education Centre shall have a title page in line with the correct template.
+Instructions for creating the title page are found below.

 Plagiarism is a growing problem within higher education.
 To counteract this we require that possible written reports from most courses be analysed by the service Urkund.
-This applies also to the Degree project.
-In practical terms this is done by sending the final report (as a pdf or possibly word file) as an attachment to an e-mail.
-The specific Urkund mail address you will obtain from the coordinator.
-The document will thus pass the Urkund database and possible copied pieces of text will be found by comparison to the extensive Urkund text database.
+This also applies to the degree project.
+You will receive more instructions about this from your coordinator.
+The document will pass trough the Urkund database and eventual copied segments in the text will be found by a comparison with the comprehensive Urkund databse.

-If anything is unclear, please read the additional information provided below or contact the coordinator.
+If anything is unclear regarding Urkund, please read the additional information provided below or contact the coordinator.
 A few resolute examples that may serve as a guide if you are in doubt are provided in "How to avoid plagiarism".
 Please also consult your supervisor when hesitant.

-When your degree project is finished the coordinator will publish your report on the IBG web, but you yourself should also upload it to DiVA.
+When your degree project is finished, you will publish your popular science summary on the IBG web.
+You sould upload the scientific report to DiVA yourself, and your coordinator will report your credits to Ladok when you have made the upload.
 For more information about DiVA and a detailed instructions on how to upload your report, click on the links below.
 When you are prompted to choose department you should write Biology Education Centre.